Secure Your Users' Identity

 - PHONE: Page through the tour to learn how Salesforce Authenticator works.

-- PHONE: Enter Sia’s (your) mobile number to create a backup of her accounts.
+- PHONE: Enter Sia’s (your) mobile number to create a backup of the accounts that are connected to Salesforce Authenticator.
 Then tap the notification when prompted to complete the verification.
 You can skip creating a passcode for now.
 (Later on, Sia can create a passcode if she wants to set up a backup to restore her accounts.)

 - Tap the arrow to add Sia’s account to Salesforce Authenticator.
 The app displays a two-word phrase.
 (Hey, did you get an especially poetic or amusing phrase?
 Let us know! #Trailhead #AwesomePhrase #SalesforceAuthenticator.)